sveltejs/svelte/site/content/blog/2021-04-01-whats-new-in-svelte-april-2021.md

 - [Pittsburgh Steps](https://pittsburgh-steps.samlearner.com/) is an interactive map of the more than 800 sets of public outdoor stairways in Pittsburgh, PA.
 - [Music Mode Wheels](https://tobx.github.io/music-mode-wheels/) is a website that displays music modes as interactive wheels.
 - [Critical Notes](https://www.critical-notes.com/) helps game masters and players keep track of their roleplaying games campaigns and adventures.
-- [Svelte Game of Life](https://github.com/alanrsoares/svelte-game-of-life) is an educational implementation of Conway's Game of Life in Typescript + Svelte
+- [Svelte Game of Life](https://github.com/alanrsoares/svelte-game-of-life) is an educational implementation of Conway's Game of Life in TypeScript + Svelte
 - [foxql](https://github.com/foxql) is a peer to peer full text search engine that runs on your browser.

 **Demos, Libraries, Tools & Components**

 - [svelte-nodegui](https://github.com/nodegui/svelte-nodegui) is a way to build performant, native and cross-platform desktop applications with Node.js and Svelte
-- [Svelte Story Format](https://www.npmjs.com/package/@storybook/addon-svelte-csf) Allows to write your "stories" in Storybook using the Svelte syntax.
+- [Svelte Story Format](https://www.npmjs.com/package/@storybook/addon-svelte-csf) allows you to write your "stories" in Storybook using the Svelte syntax.
 More info in the [Storybook blog](https://storybook.js.org/blog/storybook-for-svelte/)
 - [SelectMadu](https://github.com/pavish/select-madu) is a replacement for the select menu, with support for searching, multiple selections, async data loading and more.
 - [Svelte Checklist](https://www.npmjs.com/package/svelte-checklist) is a customizable CheckList built with Svelte.
-- [Suspense for Svelte](https://www.npmjs.com/package/@jamcart/suspense) is a Svelte component that implements the core idea of React's <Suspense>.
+- [Suspense for Svelte](https://www.npmjs.com/package/@jamcart/suspense) is a Svelte component that implements the core idea of React's `<Suspense>`.
 - [MiniRx](https://spierala.github.io/mini-rx-store/) is a RxJS Redux Store that works with Svelte and TypeScript
 - [svelte-formly](https://github.com/arabdevelop/svelte-formly) generates dynamic forms for Svelte and Sapper
 - [7ty](https://www.npmjs.com/package/@jamcart/7ty) is a static site generator that uses Svelte, supports partial hydration of components, and uses file based routing resembling Sapper and 11ty.